Business

 Imagine this scenario: A six-month-old baby begins to teach himself to crawl, dedicating hours, days, and months to perfecting the skill.

 Despite numerous failures and countless attempts, the baby persists, facing the struggles associated with the concept until finally mastering crawling.
-This progress becomes a foundation for the subsequent learning of walking.
+This progress serves as a foundation for subsequent learning to walk.
 Would a baby quit because the battle is too hard?

 Would a toddler express, “This walking isn’t for me.
 It’s too difficult.
 I quit”?